alexcaldarone/alexcaldarone.github.io/_pages/about.md

 Hi!
 I'm Alex, a 21-year old university student, currently enrolled in the Statistics for Technology and Sciences undergraduate course at the University of Padova (Italy).

-My interests are at the intersection of programming, statistcs and cool stuff that can be done with tech.

 **Contacts:** [LinkedIn](https://www.linkedin.com/in/alexjohncaldarone/) &nbsp; \| &nbsp; [Github](https://github.com/alexcaldarone)